opensearch-project/documentation-website/_clients/java.md

 You can now start your OpenSearch cluster.

-Note that if your OpenSearch version is 1.3.2 or lower, consider using opensearch-java version 1.0 ([refer](https://github.com/opensearch-project/opensearch-java/blob/main/COMPATIBILITY.md)).
+If you're running OpenSearch version 1.3.2 or earlier, consider using opensearch-java version 1.0.
+See the developer documentation [Compatibility with OpenSearch](https://github.com/opensearch-project/opensearch-java/blob/main/COMPATIBILITY.md) for more detailed information.
+{: .note}

 ## Installing the client using RestClient Transport